MikeHannon/DjangoDeployment/readme.md

 Now that we have some of our deployment infrastructure complete, let's begin working on configuring our Django project.

+*Note!* There are going to be a lot of small moving pieces moving forward, turn up your attention to detail one notch.
+We're going to write and change many files, go slowly, read closely, and proofread everything.

 First up, let's git clone our project.

 ```bash